sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 .. warning:: You can continue with this guide *only after* you have completed the :ref:`preparations <preparation>` for Grid.
 If you skipped that, go back to the :ref:`prerequisites` section.
 Still need help with obtaining or installing your certificate?
 We can help!
 Contact us at helpdesk@surfsara.nl.

-Once you finish with the :ref:`first-grid-job`, you can continue with more :ref:`advanced` topics and also :ref:`best-practices`, the section that contains guidelines for porting real complex simulations on the Grid.
+Once you finish with the :ref:`first-grid-job`, you can continue with more :ref:`advanced topics <advanced>` and also :ref:`best-practices`, the section that contains guidelines for porting real complex simulations on the Grid.

 .. _job-lifecycle: